Entry Requirements

 To apply via Experience Based Entry, you are required to undertake an interview with an assigned representative of SAE and provide supporting evidence that may include:

-- Records of any formal educational qualifications attained
+- Records of any formal qualifications

-- Evidence of any informal studies undertaken
+- Evidence of any informal studies undertaken;

 In addition, you may also be asked to undertake an exam or written assignment to satisfactorily demonstrate capacity to meet the course requirements or provide examples and/or a portfolio of work.